gnotree/peterParser/README.md

-# peterParser
-⚙️ Installation & Quickstart
+Installation & Quickstart
-Prerequisite: Anaconda or Miniconda
+Prerequisite: Anaconda or Miniconda (https://www.anaconda.com/products/distribution)

 Clone the repository and run the setup script:

-powershell
-Copy
-Edit
 git clone <your_repository_url>
 cd <repository_folder>
 .\setup.ps1

 The script will:

-Detect or prompt for Conda installation.
+Detect or prompt for Conda installation

-Add Conda to your PATH if necessary.
+Add Conda to your PATH if necessary

-Create and activate the Conda environment automatically.
+Create and activate the Conda environment automatically

 You're ready to start scraping!